academe/Omnipay-Wirecard/README.md

 There are no separate endpoints for running tests.
 Instead, customer IDs and secrets are published to trigger demo and test mode.

-Demo mode does not involve the end merchant banks in any processng.
+Demo mode does not involve the end merchant banks in any processing.
 Test mode does involve the end merchant banks, so can involve 3D Secure tests, but still no payments are taken.